Core Group Guide

 Discuss the passage.
 Use these prompts/questions to help guide a discussion:

-Experience Listening to the Lord
+Experience Listening to the Lord for loving one another

 You can find other starting points for all the Core Experiences and more guidance for praying for someone to be filled with the Holy Spirit on our Resources page.